seqan/seqan/manual/source/Tutorial/IndexedFastaIO.rst

    if (getIdByName(faiIndex, "chr1", idx))
        std::cerr << "ERROR: FAI index has no entry for chr1.\n";

-Once we have the index for the sequence in the FASTA file, we can then query the :dox:`FaiIndex` for the length of the sequence using :dox:`FaiIndex#sequenceLength sequenceLength`, get the whole sequence using :dox:`FaiIndex#readSequence readSequence`, or get just a part of the sequence using :dox:`FaiIndex#readRegion readRegion`.
+Once we have the index for the sequence in the FASTA file, we can then query the :dox:`FaiIndex` for the length of the sequence using :dox:`FaiIndex#sequenceLength`, get the whole sequence using :dox:`FaiIndex#readSequence`, or get just a part of the sequence using :dox:`FaiIndex#readRegion`.

 .. code-block:: cpp